Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 How do you control the aperture on lenses that don’t have an aperture ring?
 That’s what you’ll set here, and there are a few options.
 This menu will be grayed out if a lens with an aperture ring is installed on the camera.

 - AUTO + MANUAL: Rotate the command dial to change the aperture, including selection of Auto aperture.

 - AUTO: The camera will choose the aperture; the command dial will do nothing.
 You will not be able to select Manual or Aperture Priority exposure modes.

 - MANUAL: Rotate the command dial to change the aperture.
 You cannot set an Auto aperture; the camera will always be in either Manual or Aperture Priority exposure modes.

 I just recommend setting the first option (AUTO + MANUAL) for maximum flexibility.

 APERTURE RING SETTING (A)

-What happens when the lens aperture ring is set to “A” (on lenses that have an aperture ring)?
+What happens when the lens aperture ring is set to “A” (on lenses with an aperture ring)?
 That’s what this menu controls.

-- AUTO: Like it sounds, the camera is in control of the aperture when the aperture control on the lens is set to the “A” position.
+- AUTO: As it sounds, the camera controls the aperture when the aperture control on the lens is set to the “A” position.
 You cannot use the command dial.